Malherbe Plenary Debate: Biblical Studies: Asset or Liability for People of Faith?

 The 2021 Malherbe Plenary will feature four speakers: two speaking for the values of biblical scholarship and two describing its liabilities.
 In a modified debate format, with Greg Sterling serving as moderator, four scholars from two different generations will represent a wide scope of discussion.
 Richard Hughes and Raymond Carr will address liabilities and Carl Holladay and Amanda Pittman will speak to the benefits of biblical scholarship.

-Greg Sterling, Yale Divinity School, Moderator
+Greg Sterling, Yale Divinity School, Yale University, Moderator

-- Richard T. Hughes, Lipscomb University, Participant
+- Richard Hughes, Lipscomb University, Participant

-- Raymond Carr, Harvard University, Participant
+- Raymond Carr, Harvard Divinity School, Participant

 - Carl Holladay, Candler School of Theology, Emory University, Participant

-- Amanda Jo Pittman, Abilene Christian University, Participant
+- Amanda Pittman, Abilene Christian University, Participant